The First Duke of Welesley Started his Military Carrier by Defeating Tippu Sultan

 The Duke joined the army in 1786 as an ensign and by 1796 was a Colonel, when he was sent to India.
 The English in India at that time faced a great threat from the French who had allied with the Sultan of Mysore Tippu.
 One of the first aims of the Duke on his arrival was to break the power of Sultan Tippu.

 He was greatly helped in social matters by the Hindus and Christians who had been persecuted by the Sultan.
 He had forcibly carried out conversions and had circumcised thousands on pain of death.
 The younger women were handed over to his Muslim nobles as concubines.
+This greatly rankled the Hindus and Christians whose women were carted away to service the harems of the Muslim noblemen.
 His atrocities reached a peak in Malabar and Coorg where he reportedly destroyed over 8000 temples and churches.
-In a way, Tippu Sultan, had by his own deeds alienated vast numbers of people in his realm by his sectarian approach.
-The English thought these acts were a godsend as he signed his own death warrant.
+In a way, Tippu Sultan had by his deeds alienated vast numbers of people in his realm by his sectarian approach.
+The English thought these acts were a godsend as he signed his death warrant.

 The Duke on arrival refurbished and retrained the local Madras Regiment, which is still a part of the Indian army.
 With a better trained and armed local army aided by English soldiers, a decision was taken to finish Tippu Sultan once and for all,